 --version $UPGRADE_VERSION

-3. Confirm that the control plane components, such as the gloo-mesh-mgmt-server, run the version that you upgraded to.
+3. Confirm that the management plane components, such as the gloo-mesh-mgmt-server, run the version that you upgraded to.

 meshctl version --kubecontext $MGMT_CONTEXT